 The feasible options and the respective incremental power transfer capacity are identified for each cut-plane below.
 Costs are reported in 2005 dollars.
 Larger projects may have longer lead times because more time may be required for the regulatory approval process and construction.
 An estimate of lead time has been provided.
-There are no upgrade options for cut-planes M-2 to M-5 at this time.
+Upgrade options have now been identified for cut-planes M-2, M-3, and M-4.
+There are no upgrade options for cut-plane M-5 at this time.